sebderhy/visionapi/README.md

 *Based on the paper ["From Big to Small: Multi-Scale Local Planar Guidance for Monocular Depth Estimation"](https://arxiv.org/pdf/1907.10326v5.pdf), currently state-of-the-art on [KITTI and MIT Datasets](https://paperswithcode.com/task/monocular-depth-estimation), and its [PyTorch implementation](https://github.com/Navhkrin/Bts-PyTorch)*.
 Visual results of this algorithm can be found [here](https://www.youtube.com/watch?v=ekezJiGaiQk&feature=youtu.be)

 ## Limits of the API
-1. The API currently officially supports **only** images < 2MB.
-While larger images may work, they may undergo downsizing in the process, and it might affect the quality of the results (in particular for Super-resolution where the image's details are important).
+* Be patient!
+When you submit an image, the results may take about 20 seconds to arrive
-2. The *semantic segmentation and depth estimation* algorithms will work well **only on road pictures** (i.e. pictures taken from a car), because they have been trained on such datasets.
+* The *semantic segmentation and depth estimation* algorithms will work well **on road pictures** (i.e. pictures taken from a car), because they have been trained on such datasets.
-3. The *depth algorithm* has (at least) one known issue: it **always sees the sky as very close** (is that a message from above?!).
-An easy fix to this issue is to combine it with semantic segmentation algorithm and force "sky" pixels to get very far depth.
-4. The Background segmentation algorithm will work **only on portraits/selfies**, and is currently **only giving a rough contour** (typically, it will miss the subtilities in hair)
+* The Background segmentation algorithm will work **only on portraits/selfies**, and is currently **only giving a rough contour** (typically, it will miss the subtilities in hair)
-5. In general, this is a side-project and is not considered as a finished product.
-Although I do my best to keep it working and resilient, the server may not be available or fail.
+* Keep in mind that this is a side-project and not a finished product yet!
+Although I do my best to keep everything working and resilient, the results may be disappointing, and the server may fail (apologies if that's the case).
+In any case, please share your feedback with me at sebderhy@gmail.com!

-In general, if you have any request, feedback or question, please contact me at sebderhy@gmail.com, and I'll do my best to help.

 ## Why this project ?
 I've always been passionated about how cutting-edge research (in particular AI) is translated into real world impact.
 The truth is that we live in a world where great research sometimes take several years before actually being deployed and making an impact.
 Conversely, promising research can sometimes end-up as a huge failure when used in the real-life.